Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/us021/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-  * a name
-  * a birthdate
+  * a title
-  * an admission date
-  * an address
-  * a phone number
+  * a description
+  * degree of urgency
-  * an email
+  * expected duration
-  * a taxpayer number
-  * an identification document type
-  * an identification document number

 * Selected data:
-  * a job
+  * a green space

 **Output Data:**

-* List of existing jobs
+* List of existing green spaces
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)